-Mod - One class that is a single class period of the school day, lasting approximately 45 minutes.
+Mod - One class that is a single class period of the school day, lasting approximately 48 minutes.
 Year-long courses are one mod long for the entire year, with 0.5 credits earned each semester.
+CMHS has 7 mods a day.

-Block - One class that is two class periods back-to-back in the school day, lasting approximately 90 minutes.
+Block - Once class that is two class periods back to back in the school day, lasting approximately 96 minutes.
 Block classes are one semester long.
 In a block class, the student earns 1 credit in the course in 1 semester.